A Guide To Crafting Your Brand Voice

 ā€˜The King of Cures’.

-We really only now what it is, supposedly, good for.
-We know it is for rheumatism, lumbago, gouty paints—whatever the hell they are—bronchitis and so on.
+We really only know what it is, supposedly, good for.
+We know it is for rheumatism, lumbago, gouty pains—whatever the heck they are—bronchitis, and so on.
 We are even told what the ā€˜outer package’ and ā€˜inner package’ look like.
 Everything was quite literal.

-During the mid-20th Century though, as the advertising industry grew, companies began to recognise the importance of differentiating their brands beyond just products.
+During the mid-20th Century, as the advertising industry grew, companies began to recognise the importance of differentiating their brands beyond products alone.

 But possibly the most famous example of beautiful ad copy from the last century was Volkswagen’s famous Think Small campaign.
 Written by Julian Koenig at the Doyle Dane Bernbach (DDB) agency in 1959, the campaign was ranked as the best advertising campaign of the twentieth century by Ad Age.